 Diabetes comes with many auxiliary conditions, the most prevalent being diabetic neuropathy.
 Diabetic neuropathy is a condition that causes nerve damage.
 It’s a maligned condition that often affects people with diabetes.
 It can especially affect the body's extremities, wreaking havoc on the hands, legs, and feet.
 There are also other causes of diabetic foot pain, such as poor circulation.
 Regardless of the cause, the pain must be addressed.
-So, what can you do to alleviate diabetic foot pain at home?
+So, what are home remedies to alleviate foot pain?
 Read on to find out.

 Watch Your Circulation